Top 10 Best Sites

 Looking for a dating site you can trust?
 Search no more.

 My friend isn’t the only one who’s had this concern.
 Transitioning from online to offline can be nerve-wracking for singles, so I got together with our team of experts here at DatingAdvice to compile a list of tips that we think can help.
 Note: These aren’t hard-and-fast rules — just what we’ve experienced and heard from readers and the people in our lives.
-Ultimately, you need to do you!
+Ultimately, you need to do what works for you!

 Whatever helps you relieve stress is something you should try to do before your date — whether it’s listening to music, watching your favorite show or movie, taking a bubble bath, going to the gym (I’m lazy, but, apparently, that works for some people), going on a walk, or having lunch with a friend to talk things out beforehand.